 If you’re not convinced or the pipe is not covered in condensation and is not cold to the touch, call Rolf Griffin Service Experts and we’ll come out and check your refrigerant levels and learn why your AC is not blowing cool air.
 Keep in mind, only an EPA Certified technician should work on refrigerant for central air conditioning systems, due to the risks of handling this potentially dangerous chemical.

-You air condenser fan isn’t spinning.
+You air condenser fan isn’t circulating.

 Your air conditioner is not providing ample air cooling.

-AC shuts on and off constantly
+AC shuts on and off over and over